mab253/unlock-nyc-web/home-slides/slide1.md

 Ever been told "You need to make 40x the rent and have a 700 credit score?"
 If you have a voucher, income requirements typically don't apply to you, and landlords are often not allowed to ask for your credit score.

 Does this experience sound familiar?
-Scroll down to learn how to spot, record, and report discrimination.
+Learn how to spot, record, and report discrimination.